 The Zoroastrian ishraqi literature afforded an alternative focus to the dogmatic texts of clerical Zoroastrianism.
-The Kaivan school liberals bridged the substantial gap between Zoroastrianism, Islam, Hinduism, Judaism, and Christianity; their policy was exactly the opposite of the prohibitions against juddins.
+Liberals of the Kaivan school bridged the substantial gap between Zoroastrianism, Islam, Hinduism, Judaism, and Christianity; their policy was exactly the opposite of the prohibitions against juddins.

 3. The Kaivan School

-In some respects, the tag of "Zoroastrian ishraq" is misleading, as the Kaivan school expanded to accomodate a number of Muslims (Corbin says seven), two Jewish rabbis, a Hindu, and a Christian.
+In some respects, the tag of "Zoroastrian ishraq" is misleading.
+Other conceptual elements were also involved.
+Furthermore, the Kaivan school expanded to accomodate a number of Muslims (Corbin says seven), two Jewish rabbis, a Hindu, and a Christian.
 However, Zoroastrians were in the majority, and a number of them were apparently mobads, i.e., members of the priestly class.
-The role of a working priest seems very unlikely in the case of these men after joining Kaivan, whose teaching was not in the idiom of orthodox Zoroastrianism.
+The role of a working priest seems very unlikely in the case of these men, after joining Kaivan, whose teaching was not in the idiom of orthodox Zoroastrianism.
 Some of them are described as emulating the lifestyle of Indian yogis, which was a far cry from any sacerdotal career.

 A number of these Kaivanis wrote treatises, only some of which have survived.
 Learning was valued by this school.
 Nevertheless, gnostic or illuminationist abilities were the priority.
 Kaivan himself evidently deemed the contemplative life to be more important than exercises in Peripatetic logic.
 There is no indication that he resorted to kalam (theology), and no didactic treatise exists in his name.
 He and his circle are described in the Dabistan as Sipasiyan, a word which has been translated as "sun worshippers," conceivably a reference convergent with Hurakhsh, the heavenly Sun, an ishraqi symbol of Suhrawardi relating to illumination.

 At least two Zoroastrian disciples of Kaivan were learned in the "Islamic sciences," which they transmitted within their school.
-Both of these men bore the name of Farzaneh Behram, though one of them is called "junior" to distinguish him from his namesake.
-Farzaneh Behram ibn Farshad, the junior, was fluent in Arabic, Persian, and Hindi.
-He reputedly translated into Persian all the Arabic works of Suhrawardi (he died at Lahore in 1638).
-This is clear indication of the ishraqi allegiances of the Kaivan school.
-There is no evidence of any formal curriculum such as came to exist in Shi'i sectors of hikmat (philosophy).
+Both of these men bore the name of Farzaneh Behram; one of them is called "junior" to distinguish him from his namesake.
+Farzaneh Behram ibn Farshad, the junior, was fluent in Arabic, Persian, and Hindi (he died at Lahore in 1638).
+He reputedly translated into Persian all the Arabic works of Suhrawardi.
+This is clear indication of ishraqi affinities within the Kaivan school.
+There is no evidence of any formal curriculum, existing elsewhere in Shi'i sectors of hikmat (philosophy).

 The senior Farzaneh Behram (ibn Farhad ibn Isfandiar) met Kaivan at Patna, and credited the latter with having opened his path to the inner worlds.
 He is reported to have been fluent in Arabic, Persian, and Pahlavi.
-Before emigrating from Iran, he had been in close contact with Jamal al-Din Mahmud, a Muslim follower of Jalal al-Din al-Dawani (1427-1502), a learned Muslim who had become qazi (judge) of Fars, and whose many writings included a commentary on Suhrawardi's Hayakil al-Nur (Temples of Light).
+Before emigrating from Iran, he had been in close contact with Jamal al-Din Mahmud, a follower of Jalal al-Din al-Dawani (1427-1502).
+The lastmentioned was a learned Muslim who became qazi (judge) of Fars, and whose many writings included a commentary on Suhrawardi's Hayakil al-Nur (Temples of Light).
 The situation of a Zoroastrian savant being in close contact with a Muslim counterpart explains the reported learning of the former in "Islamic sciences."
 (16)

 One of the references from modern Muslim scholarship is: "Adhar Kaywan and his disciples were deeply influenced by the teachings of Suhrawardi and considered themselves to be ishraqis; the Dabistan al-madhahib in fact mentions several figures of this school by name as being ishraqis."
 (17)

 According to Corbin, Suhrawardi conceived of himself as "the resurrector of the wisdom of ancient Persia."
 (18) Interpretations have differed.
-Kaivan is perhaps the most likely exponent of this theme, and not in any nationalistic context.
+Kaivan is also associated with this theme, and not in any nationalistic context.
 Kaivan eluded any particular set of religious auspices; the author of the Dabistan did not identify him as a Zoroastrian or as a Sufi.
 His school is there called Sipasiyan or Yazdanian; any link with orthodox Zoroastrianism is generally considered tenuous.
 Sufis were covered in a different section of the Dabistan, being associated with Islam.

 The Kaivan school similarly extended the experiential (dhawqi) aspect of ishraq into a strong affinity with Hindu sages, and perhaps to a greater degree, being unencumbered by considerations of tariqa affiliation.
 Suhrawardi's Arabic format had fleetingly referred to Indian sages and Budhasaf (a name thought to represent Buddha).
 The Sipasiyan (Zoroastrian ishraqis) were on close terms with Hindu yogis and ascetics like Balik Natha and the entity described as Chatur Vapah, (21) while the author of the Dabistan even contacted a Tibetan Buddhist.
 (22) The Kaivan school was clearly intent upon avoiding the climate of theological dogma existing in both Zoroastrianism and Islam.

-The Zoroastrian ishraqis adapted themselves amicably to the Indian environment, and to the extent that they created for themselves a reputation for affinities with Hinduism, which subsequently annoyed conservatives like Dastur Dhalla, a twentieth century Parsi scholar.
+The Zoroastrian members of the Kaivan circle adapted themselves amicably to the Indian environment, and to the extent that they created for themselves a reputation for affinities with Hinduism.
+This liberalism subsequently annoyed conservatives like Dastur Dhalla, a twentieth century Parsi scholar.
 Kaivan is said to have emphasised principles of ahimsa (non-violence) and to have taught reincarnation (though in precisely what form is uncertain).
 On the basis of the Dabistan, some interpret the reputed vegetarianism of the Sipasiyan as having extended only to a prohibition upon eating the flesh of domesticated animals such as the cow or horse, as distinct from wild hunted animals.
 (23) Yet this grouping may have been more thorough in their scruples, perhaps reminiscent of the reputed highest grade of pre-Islamic magi, who were reported by some classical authors (e.g., Porphyry, Diogenes Laertius) to abstain from all meat.
 (24)

 "The sixth book of the Denkard contains an anecdote describing two aged mobadan [Zoroastrian priests] who lived in seclusion and simplicity - much as Zoroaster is alleged in Greek tradition to have lived - chanting the Avesta and eating only vegetable food."
 (25)

-This neglected detail probably applies to the Sassanian era, and has to be understood in the context that Zoroastrian priests resorted to the contemplative lifestyle at the end of their lives, a feature reminiscent of brahmanical ashrama codes in India.
+This neglected detail probably applies to the Sassanian era.
+At that period, some Zoroastrian priests evidently resorted to the contemplative lifestyle in their old age, a feature reminiscent of brahmanical ashrama codes in India.
 "Worldly" Zoroastrianism might therefore have harboured an ascetic contingent.
 The late in life approach was evidently not enough to satisfy Azar Kaivan, who became a contemplative ascetic at an early age, and perhaps similar to the example of Suhrawardi.